VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/working-with-assets.md

 You can see the main entities depicted in the diagram below:

 * **Folder** - a (logical) container for assets and other Folders
-* **FolderItem**В - an asset metadata information
+* **FolderItem** - an asset metadata information
-* **IAssetService**В - an interface for working with assets.
+* **IAssetService** - an interface for working with assets.
 It defines methods that are available for asset manipulations
 * **UploadStreamInfo** - a class passed as a parameter to IAssetService.Upload method.
 Contains information about asset being uploaded together with it's content

 <img src="../../assets/images/docs/asset-diagram.png" />